Wilbursoft/wp-plugin-utils/README.md

 To use this library in your plugin

-1) go to the root of your plugin directory
+1) go to the root of your plugin directory and pull in as a sub module

     $ git submodule add https://github.com/Wilbursoft/wp-plugin-utils.git